Wesmania/vish/README.md

 ### Commandline set

 Commandline register set is bound to 'p'.
 Setting a register from that set sets it to current commandline contents.
+The name of this set is PREFICES.
 The set has extra bindings:
 * `<leader>xa` inserts contents of register x at current cursor position, moving the cursor to the end of inserted text.
 * `<leader>xz` toggles 'prefix mode' on and off.
 In prefix mode, contents of register `x` will be prepended to commandline at every new prompt.
 Very convenient for commands like git!
 * `<leader>xx` replaces your current commandline contents with contents of register x, then runs them.